stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/05_Dataobject_Relationship_Management.md

 Trigger a rebuild through *dev/build* before you proceed to the next part of this tutorial.

-### Organizing pages: ProjectHolder
+### Organising pages: ProjectHolder

 A `Project` is just a page, so we could create it anywhere in the CMS.
-In order to list and organize them, it makes sense to collect them under a common parent page.
+In order to list and organise them, it makes sense to collect them under a common parent page.
 We'll create a new page type called `ProjectsHolder` for this purpose, which is a common pattern in SilverStripe's page types.
 Holders are useful for listing their children, and usually restrict these children to a specific class,